 9. Use the REVIEW METHOD to maximize growth from mistakes.

 The review method is championed by John Agozzino, who created Wize’s LSAT prep course.
-You can book a free 15-min chat with John about the LSAT here.
-Method requires three (3) simple steps to isolate and overcome the problem:
+You can book a free 15-minute chat with John about the LSAT here.
+The method requires three (3) simple steps to isolate and overcome the problem:

 - Write down the question stem to identify patterns of weakness in your answer.
 Approaching the identification of your errors in an organized manner will prevent confusion and help you to come to a quicker conclusion.

 - Write WHY you got it wrong.
 Remember that reviewing your answers within a short time frame may not allow you to see them with a fresh enough mindset.
 Reviewing your answers within a short period requires you to realize that the error most likely falls in your approach or analysis rather than simply misreading the question.
 Try to review expert explanations to figure out how the question should have been done.

 - Write what you will do differently for this question next time.
 Catching your mistakes and identifying how to correct them will save you some trouble in the future if the same mistakes are repeated and will help you to more quickly identify your errors.

 10. DO NOT immediately start with timed practice, which will come later